| | |

 Fastest growing vegetables you can harvest within 35 days

-Green Onions: This fast-growing vegetable is most often called a scallion.
-They are ready for their first round of harvesting when the shoots are about 6 inches tall, about 21 days after sowing.
+Green Onions: Most often called a scallion, or spring onions, this veggie is ready for their first round of harvesting when the shoots are about 6 inches tall, about 21 days after sowing.
+After that, you’ll cut these back again and again throughout the season!

 Kale: Ready to harvest as soon as 50-55 days, as long as you avoid picking the central bud.
-Kale continues to be a fast growing vegetable and produce starting at around 2 inches.
+Kale continues to be a fast growing vegetable and produces starting at around 2 inches.
 Kale is fully matured at 70-80 days.

 Spinach: A cool-season crop, most varieties mature within 45 days and can be harvested as soon as it has 4-6 leaves.
 Keep in mind once it gets too warm, your spinach will flower and bolt.